eriky/ESClient/README.rst

 ==========
 test_esclient.py can be used for unit testing.
 You can directly run this file if you have an ElasticSearch instance running on localhost.
-On Python 2.7 and up, you can also run all unit tests with: python -m unittest discover

-Note that the code will create an index called 'contacts_esclient_test'.

 Bug Tracker and Issues
 ======================